 - Social risk such as damage to reputation;

-- Risk of breach of confidentiality or anonymity
+- Risk of breach of data confidentiality;

 Surveys should not include questions the answers to which might result in respondents providing incriminating information about themselves, even if the survey is anonymous.

 What procedures for recruiting schools should researchers follow?

 Approval by the DOE IRB to conduct research in the NYC school system does not guarantee access to any particular school, group, individual, or data source.
 A principal may choose for the school not to participate in the research and may withdraw the school from participation at any time.
 Researchers can contact principals of schools to elicit the principals’ interest in the research prior to receiving DOE IRB approval.
 Written approval can only be requested after IRB approval is received.
 It is the researcher’s responsibility to reach out to principals to get their approval prior to initiating the study.
 Specifically, the researcher must provide the principal with:

 - the DOE IRB approval letter and;